jvespalec/gis-projects/README.md

 **GIS Processes Used:**

 Spatial database compilation
-- Integrated heterogeneous data formats (JPEG, DWG, SHP, KML, JSON) into a single file geodatabase
+- Integrated different data formats (JPEG, DWG, SHP, KML, JSON) into a single file geodatabase
 - Merged all datasets into a common projected coordinate system, WGS 1984 UTM Zone 18N

 Georeferencing and digitization
 - Georeferenced a scanned land use map using control points and RMSE evaluation
-- Digitized land use boundaries and constructed polygon topology
+- Digitized land use boundaries and constructed polygons

 Vector-based suitability analysis
 - Applied buffer constraints